jackfromeast/browser-dojo/README.md

-## What is the web-pwn?
+## What is the Browser Dojo?

-The 'web-pwn' is a term that describes the exploitation of memory-related vulnerabilities within essential web components like browsers, JavaScript runtimes, PHP runtimes, and others.

-This repository is used to collect a list of ctf challenges of 'web-pwn' with the description, attachments, exp and writeups.
+The Browser Dojo is a collection of recent browser-related pwn challenges, including targets like V8, with the description, attachments, exp and writeups.

 *TODO: hope we can find another way of classification instead of the challenges.
 For the how2heap, they use heap exploitation techniques.*
+*TODO: I think putting this repo as one of the dojo in the pwn.college could be my envision by the end of year 2024*

 ## Overview